Training dogs to be left alone

 How long can you leave a dog alone?

 A common question that dog owners ask is how long can a dog be left alone?
-Puppies cannot cope with being left alone at all until they are much older.
-They need someone to be with them all the time until until they are about nine months old.
+Puppies cannot cope with being left alone and need someone to be with them all the time in the early months.
 As dogs are social animals they don’t like to be on their own for long and can easily become anxious.
 This is called separation anxiety.

 How to train a dog to be alone in the house

 Leaving your dog alone at home for the first time will be hard for you and them.
-Remember, this shouldn’t be before a puppy is nine months old.
 Build up to this gradually so that your dog gets used to being apart from you.

 Why do dogs tear things up when left alone?